-Active in prison ministry over the past ten years, the MZC is the central organizing force behind a group of six teachers from a variety of Buddhist traditions who serve ten Wisconsin correctional institutions.
+Active in prison ministry over the past fifteen years, the MZC is the central organizing force behind a group of eight teachers from a variety of Buddhist traditions who serve twelve Wisconsin correctional institutions.
 The Dharma Book Fund helps make printed materials available to prisons and other institutions.

 MZC clergy also have a longstanding involvement with interfaith activities in Milwaukee.
-In addition to responding to frequent requests for talks and presentations by area churches, schools and community organizations, they are members of Milwaukee Area Interfaith Relations, a program of the Interfaith Conference of Greater Milwaukee.
+In addition to responding to frequent requests for talks and presentations by area churches, schools and community organizations, they are members of Committee on Interfaith Understanding, a program of the Interfaith Conference of Greater Milwaukee.